NethServer/nethserver-docker/README.rst

 nethserver-docker
 =================

-This is a configuration prototype to integrate Docker based applications within NethServer.
+This is a prototype that integrates Docker based applications within NethServer.

 * It defines a new firewall zone and docker network, ``aqua``.
-Containers are attached to ``aqua``.
-They can talk each other and with the host machine.
+Basically, containers are attached to ``aqua`` and they can talk each other.
 IP traffic from other zones, like ``green`` and ``red`` must be configured with the usual ``Firewall rules`` and ``Port forwarding`` pages

-* It configures a traefik HTTP reverse-proxy instance to override the default Apache/httpd daemon on ports 80 and 443.
-Apache is still reachable through traefik as default backend
+* As example to test integration with system services, connections from the ``aqua`` zone are allowed to the MySQL/MariaDB port 3306

-* It exposes portainer and traefik dashboards through the ``httpd-admin`` Apache instance
+* It exposes portainer dashboards through the ``httpd-admin`` Apache instance as ``https://<IP>:980/portainer/``

 The default Docker *bridged* network is disabled, as long as the *iptables* mangling feature.